-Whether you are on a budget, or simply enjoy the satisfaction that comes from rescuing or propagating a plant, here are some ways to find or grow affordable desert landscape plants.
+Whether you are on a budget or simply enjoy the satisfaction that comes from rescuing or propagating a plant, here are some ways to find or grow affordable desert landscape plants.

 Find Free Plants

 Most gardeners love sharing their plants, so it’s not hard to find freebies.
-One of my top sources for free plants has been from my nearby free plant stand.
+One of my top sources for free plants has been my nearby free plant stand.

 In Arizona, visit the Arizona Garden Exchange Stands Facebook Group or check this interactive map to find a free plant stand near you.
 If you live elsewhere, do an online search for “free plant stands near me”.